mfailli/polaris-react/README.md

 ### Testing in a consuming project

-1. In your terminal, run `yarn run build-consumer PROJECT_DIRECTORY` for the polaris-react repo
+1. In your terminal, run `yarn run build-consumer PROJECT_DIRECTORY` from the polaris-react repo

 `PROJECT_DIRECTORY` is where the build will be copied, which must be a sibling of the `polaris-react` directory.